-There are many good, some dubious and some bad openings.
-But none is the best.
+There are many good, some dubious, and some bad openings.
+But none of them is the best.
 At least not the same for everybody.

 There are only openings that fit a certain level and style of player.
-What works for your friend very well might be a misery for you.
+What works for your friend very well might be miserable for you.

 I am convinced, the way one plays chess always reflects the player’s personality.
 If something defines his character, then it will also define his way of playing.Vladimir Kramnik

-There is no one size fits all.
+There is no one size fits.
 Nor are there any shortcuts.

 The Leningrad Is A Great Opening, They Said…